 - This website has been tested by a REAL person with a disability who tested the website and submitted a report to the original designers who then used it to improve accessibility further.

 - All CSS and XHTML validate to the document type.

 - If a page on this website does not validate it is almost always because a third-party ‘plug-in’ has needed to be employed.
 Although try to use only accessible third-parties and we alert designers to accessibility issues, rectifying them is beyond our control

 - We reserve the right to use the web standards CSS and XHML buttons on this website as all elements within our control validate correctly.

-Please Note: Access – by Design websites are run by their owners.
-Although we train our clients on web accessibility, they are not designers and sometimes mistakes can happen.
-If you find a accessibility error, please alert Access – by Design - info@access-bydesign – as soon as possible, telling us the name of the website and the nature of the problem so that we can fix it.
+Please Note: If you find a accessibility error, please alert us by email to: firstname.lastname@example.org – as soon as possible, outlining the nature of the problem so that we can fix it.

 You may wish to download “Browsealoud”.
 This is FREE speech reader that enables you to listen rather than read our website.
 Browsealoud may be helpful to people with dyslexia, those who find reading difficult, those who have a mild visual imapairment of those who just like to do more than one thing at a time!

 WC3 WAI Web Content Accessibility Guidelines 1.0 and W.A.G 2.0

 To be considered to be Priority 1 (A) standard a website should meet all of the following points.